 🌺 Mental Health Drawbacks

-Even though I just told you to include mental health, I should also let you know that there are two drawbacks: 1) If you are also applying for disability through your employer, mental health may cause problems, please read more.
+Even though I just told you to include mental health, I should also let you know that there are two drawbacks: 1) If you are also applying for disability through your employer, in some situations, mental health may cause problems, please read more.
 2) If mental health is one of the conditions you are approved for, Social Security will expect you to stay in mental health treatment for as long as you are on disability.

 🌺 Lawyers & Representatives